samuelkinyanjui/Portfolio-mobile-first/README.md

 **Samuel is a software Engineer** is a...

 ## 🛠 Built With <a name="built-with"></a>
+This is my portfolio project.
-HTML and css and tested with linters to eliminate the software coding Errors
+The website is mainly designed to showcase my expertise in use of HTML, Javascript ES6, and CSS The website is  tested with linters to eliminate the software coding Errors
 ### Tech Stack <a name="tech-stack"></a>

-> It will run local webserver or any webhosting cpanel
+> It will run on local webserver or any web hosting cpanel

 <details>
   <summary>Client</summary>